 Credit Card Fraud

-Even though it is a nonviolent crime, credit card fraud is considered a serious felony offense in Michigan, punishable by up to 10 years in prison and thousands of dollars in fines.
+Michigan police, judges and prosecutors consider credit card fraud to be a serious felony offense.
+Michigan lawmakers agree, because they made credit card fraud punishable by up to 10 years in prison and those convicted can be ordered to pay thousands of dollars in fines.

-There are many different kinds of credit card fraud, from stealing someone else's credit card to withdrawing too much using your own card.
-As a result, it is important to speak with a knowledgeable Michigan credit card fraud lawyer if you are under investigation or have been charged with credit card fraud.
-Experienced fraud defense attorneys can help fight for your rights and freedom, and work to protect your reputation and finances.Michigan Credit Card Fraud Laws
+The crime of credit card fraud comes in many different forms.
+Of course, it’s a crime to steal and use someone else's credit card, but it can also be a crime to knowingly withdraw too much using your own card.
+Because what might seem like innocent behavior can sometimes be viewed as criminal, it is important to speak with a knowledgeable Michigan credit card fraud lawyer.
+This is true whether you are simply under investigation or when you have been formally charged with credit card fraud.
+The experienced Michigan fraud defense attorneys at the Barone Defense Firm will can help fight for your rights and freedom, and work to protect your reputation and finances.Michigan Credit Card Fraud Laws

-These offenses are punishable by up to four years in prison and $5,000 in fines.
-Other credit card crimes—like someone withdrawing or transferring funds that exceed their credit card's limitations and intentionally using a canceled card—can be charged as either a misdemeanor or a felony, depending on the amount of money involved in the crime.
-Penalties for these offenses range from less than 100 days in jail and a $500 fine, all the way up to 10 years in prison or $15,000 in fines.Contact a Michigan Credit Card Fraud Lawyer
+Other credit card crimes—like when a person withdraws or transfers funds exceeding their credit card's limitations or intentionally using a canceled card—can be charged as either a misdemeanor or a felony, depending on the amount of money involved in the crime.
+Penalties for these offenses range from less than 100 days in jail and a $500 fine for misdemeanors all the way up to 10 years in prison or $15,000 in fines for felonies.Contact a Michigan Credit Card Fraud Lawyer

 Facing criminal charges can be daunting.
 That is why if you have been charged with credit card fraud, you need an attorney who understands the intricacies of fraud laws in Michigan and is dedicated to helping you achieve the best possible outcome.
 Let a Michigan credit card fraud attorney help you today.